Looking for some swimming workouts to lose weight? Try these 3 swim workouts that are designed to torch fat and help you get fit.

 Yes, I know, kicking is not at the top of the list of fun things to do in the pool, particularly for beginner swimmers who aren’t awesome at flutter kick.

-But if your priority is blasting away fat, and not necessarily trying to swim a particular time or get more technically efficient, then pile on the kick.
+But if your priority is blasting away fat, shredding a ton of calories when swimming, and not necessarily trying to swim a particular time or get more technically efficient, then pile on the kick.

 It burns way more energy than pulling, which a lot of beginner swimmers and triathletes lean on as they are getting better in the pool.